codexhammer/CUL/README.md

 3. Change the dataset from "data" folder.

-This is the official implementation of "Unsupervised Learning for Identifying HighEigenvector Centrality Nodes: A Graph Neural Network Approach", IEEE BigData, 2021 (yet to be published).
+This is the official implementation of "Unsupervised Learning for Identifying HighEigenvector Centrality Nodes: A Graph Neural Network Approach", IEEE BigData, 2021.

 Cite the arxiv version: